 Designed to align with and supplement school curriculum, our distance learning programs are perfect for schools that cannot travel to the Zoo and for students learning from home.

 During our virtual field trips students will learn about Zoo animals, speak with experts, play games, and explore habitats from around the world.
 These programs are fun, interactive, and correlate with state and national standards.
 Programs are scheduled at your convenience and connection is easy.
-The only technology required is a webcam, microphone, and Internet connection.
+The only technology required is a webcam, microphone, and an internet connection (preferably wired).
 All programs are adaptable for different age groups and developmental levels.

 Contact the Education Department at (402) 738-6905 for more information or questions.

 Sharks, stingrays, sea turtles, and more ocean animals come to life as you join us live from the Scott Aquarium at Omaha’s Henry Doorly Zoo!
 Participants will explore the different layers that make up the Ocean Ecosystem as well as the connection between our biggest and smallest ocean creatures.
 Participants will learn about the threats facing our oceans and discover simple things we can do in our own communities to help our oceans out!
 This program can be adapted to work with a variety of age groups, from early childhood all the way to adult learners.
 Our educators can focus on various topics, including husbandry, classification, food chains, invertebrates, sharks, migration, and more.

 Go nose-to-beak with more than 80 Antarctic penguins in one of our most popular programs!
 Become a penguin expert and learn about penguins all over the world, including the three types of cold-weather penguins housed inside the Scott Aquarium.
 Participants will witness their unique behaviors and amazing adaptions from a front row seat at one of the world's premier penguin exhibits.
 This interactive program explores penguins and their habitats.
 This program can be adapted to work with a variety of age groups, from early childhood all the way to adult learners.